 Find out about upcoming open days.

-National Trust-owned Morden Hall Park has been home to a rose garden for almost 100 years — and its origins may lay in the nearby snuff mills.
-Roses were used to scent the tobacco-based product, although the rose garden here was built shortly before the mills closed, so it wasn't put to that use for long.
-Recently, the rose garden has been restored to how it would have been in the 1920s.
+National Trust-owned Morden Hall Park has been home to a rose garden for almost 100 years, and its origins may lay in the nearby snuff mills.
+Roses were used to scent the tobacco-based product, although the rose garden here was built shortly before the mills closed, so it wouldn't have been put to that use for long.
+Recently, the rose garden has been restored to how it would have looked in the 1920s.

 Morden Hall Park usually hosts rose-themed events during the season aimed at those wanting to grow their own roses, with talks and tips from experts.